Sleep Is Part of Studying

 Fun fact: If you study a problem before bed, you're more likely to solve it in the morning.
 Your brain literally works on it while you sleep.

-📊 Sleep vs. Study Time: The Data
+Sleep vs. Study Time

 | Sleep Duration | Memory Retention | Test Performance | Problem-Solving | Focus |